darth10/holy-emacs/README.md

 ## Overview

 * Support for editing/debugging Clojure, Emacs Lisp, Scheme, C#, JavaScript, Haskell, Python, Ruby, PHP and C.
-* Uses `god-mode` to reduce keystrokes.
-All normal key bindings work in `god-mode` too; `god-mode` is only used to minimize the number of keys pressed.
+* Uses `god-mode` for modal editing.
+All key bindings work in `god-mode`, and `god-mode` is only used to reduce the usage of modifier keys.
 * Uses `which-key` to interactively describe key bindings.
 * Uses `use-package` and `bind-key`. `M-x describe-personal-keybindings` will display all available key bindings.
 * Identical (almost) bindings across different major modes.